Hoon-Yim/Blog/src/content/gate.md

 ![XOR Gate](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/XOR_from_NAND.svg/450px-XOR_from_NAND.svg.png)

-It seems like monster but do not worry anything.
+It seems like a monster but do not worry anything.
 This is quite simple.
 Trust me.

 First of all, let's get to know what this gate does for now.<br />
 This gate derives _on_ only when the two inputs are different.
 And the output is off when the two inputs are the same each other. <br />